Containers Loading Optimization with Python

 • 4 North American Pallets 100 x 120 (cm)

-Tentative 1: The Intuitive solution
+Tentative 1: The Intuitive Solution

 Initial Solution — (Image by Author)

-Results: 20/20 Euro Pallets loaded, 2/4 American pallets loaded.
 You need another container for the two remaining pallets.

-Tentative 2: The Optimization Algorithm Result
+Tentative 2: The Optimisation Algorithm Result

 Optimized Solution (Left) | Initial Solution (Right) — (Image by Author)

 Results: 20/20 Euro Pallets loaded, 4/4 American pallets loaded.
-You don’t need another container.

 Conclusion

-• Our filling rate is increased and pallets are more “packed”.
+• Our filling rate is increased, and pallets are more “packed”.

-III.
 Build your model

-Initialize the model and set parameters
+Initialise the model and set parameters

-• bx, by: we add 5 cm buffer on the x-axis and y-axis to ensure that we do not damage the pallets
+• bx, by: we add a 5 cm buffer on the x-axis and y-axis to ensure that we do not damage the pallets

 • bins20, bins40: container dimensions by type

-Build your Optimization Model
+Build your Optimisation Model

-• bins: the list of available containers (e.g. bins = [bin20, bin40] means that you have 1 container 20' et 1 container 40')
+• bins: the list of available containers (e.g. bins = [bin20, bin40] means that you have 1 container 20' and 1 container 40')

 • all_pals: the list of pallets that could be loaded in the containers listed in bins